pawroman/links/README.md

   \- Exceptionally good article on how modern CPUs work.
 This explains why a lot of low-level optimizations work.
 - [What Every Programmer Should Know About Memory](https://akkadia.org/drepper/cpumemory.pdf)
-  \- An in-depth paper on computer memory from (mainly) programming perspective.
+  \- (PDF) An in-depth paper on computer memory from (mainly) programming perspective.

 Latency visualized: